Nadine Cavigioli

 My role

-I'm a first-generation working-class educator who uses a trauma-informed, inclusive and equitable practice, with the aim of reducing the psychological barriers that can be encountered when returning to study later in life.
+I am a first-generation, working-class educator specialising in trauma-informed, inclusive and equitable practice, with the aim of reducing psychological barriers that can be encountered when returning to study later in life.

-I was made a Senior Fellow of the Higher Education Academy (SFHEA) in August 2023 in recognition of my work informing best practice in supporting a sense of belonging and mattering for under-represented students, and raising awareness about classism specifically.
-In the view of the awarding body:
+I was awarded Senior Fellow of the Higher Education Academy (SFHEA) in August 2023.
+This was in recognition of my work informing best practice for supporting a sense of belonging and mattering for underrepresented and underserved students, and raising awareness about classism specifically.

 Qualifications